DA-abhi/Netflix_Sql_Project/README.md

        AND duration = (SELECT Max(duration)
                        FROM   netflix);
 ```

+**Objective:** Find the movie with the longest duration.
 ### 6. Find content added in the last 5 years.
 ```Sql
 SELECT *
 FROM   netflix
 WHERE  Cast(date_added AS DATE) >= Dateadd(year, -5, Getdate());
 ```
+**Objective:** Retrieve content added to Netflix in the last 5 years.

-### 7. Find all the movies/TV shows by director 'Rajiv Chilaka'!
+### 7. Find all the movies/TV shows by director 'Rajiv Chilaka'.
 ```Sql
 WITH director
      AS (SELECT Trim(value) AS director,